 The cookie itself is deceptively delicious.
-Even if you don’t want to top your cookie with berries, (and I admit, that sounds crazy even to me!) consider making this cookie plain.
+Even if you don’t want to top your cookie with berries, consider making this cookie plain.
 It is a super simple version of a chocolate crinkle, made with a devils food cake mix.
-It can be mixed up very quickly, and comes out [tooltip text=”Mine were actually a bit TOO soft and fudgy.
-I baked for 7 minutes, but I think I should have given them 8.”]soft and fudgy and almost brownie-like[/tooltip].
+It can be mixed up very quickly, and comes out soft and fudgy and almost brownie-like.
 YUM.
 Since the dough was quite soft, I used my scoop to drop dough into a bowl of powdered sugar, and I was quite generous in coating it, so my fingers wouldn’t get too sticky.

 Don’t get me wrong, I have no problem licking chocolate cookie dough off my fingers.
 I just wanted to save myself for the blackberry cream frosting.